FatShen3/pac-server/README.md

 npm i -g pac-proxy-server
 ```

+## usage

+During my work, I need to visit some websites via socks proxy, some internal network via my company's http proxy, and others direct.
+Through all the above can be done via [pac](https://en.wikipedia.org/wiki/Proxy_auto-config), but I still need pac strategy in command line, some paricular application, etc, which do not support pac directly.

 ## before use

-* You should have the `proxy.pac` file, and the proxy address in it is correct.
+* You should have the `proxy.pac` file, and the proxy address in it is usable
-*

 ## how to use